 Longing for a road trip but not in the mood for counting kilometres, and worrying about petrol prices and falling asleep behind the wheel?
 Baz Bus will have you leaving all that planning, stress and trouble behind.
 Forget about a rigid itinerary, booking connecting bus rides and breaking the bank!
-This guide will help you get from Cape Town to Port Elizabeth in a unique and much easier way!
+This guide will help you get from Cape Town to Gqeberha in a unique and much easier way!

 A bit about Baz Bus

 After backpacking through Europe, Barry Zeidel did some research into backpacking around South Africa and found that our lack of public transportation made it difficult for travellers to find their way.
 So, he created a unique transport network to help backpackers get around and after 21 years in the business, Baz Bus is now transporting more than 10 000 travellers each year!
 The fleet of 22-seater buses, all equipped with Wi-Fi, air-conditioning and trailers big enough to carry sporting equipment, pick up travellers on the doorstep of more than 200 establishments along their route.

 So, now that we’re all on the same page, let’s get planning: